Budgeting for a Self-Employed IVA

 If you have had trouble keeping on top of credit in the past, an IVA may be the perfect chance to find ways to run your business on a lower budget.
 How you cut costs will depend considerably on what kind of business you run, but taking the time to shop around for the best deals with suppliers and services can be time well spent, and ease the strain on your budget.

 This could involve switching to a lower cost mobile contract, energy supplier, or website provider, as well as many other changes.
-Shopping around regularly and asking whether you could have a cheaper deal are well worth the time investment.
+Shopping around regularly and asking whether you could have a cheaper deal is well worth the time investment.

 Use free Resources